Gaviota-Vandenberg Landscape Partnerships

 → LegacyWorks supported the leadership team by facilitating workshops, conducting outreach, and aligning stakeholders to develop a competitive Expression of Interest.

-Defined mutual priorities for land conservation, wildfire resilience, and habitat protection
+• Defined mutual and complimentary priorities for land conservation, wildfire resilience, and habitat protection - in support of community and military

 Next Steps: